jaentrouble/mouse_test_8/README.md

 2. It looks like it's not some kind of a bug.
 There seems to be a local minima.

-3. 'Without reloading 1' test did work without problem, but it also showed that current learning rate is not high enough.
+3. 'Without reloading 1' test did work without the problem, but it also showed that current learning rate is not high enough.

 - Try : modify learning rate.